gruntjs/grunt-docs/Configuring-tasks.md

 Task configuration happens inside a Gruntfile.
 If you don't know what a Gruntfile is, see the [[Getting Started]] guide and the [[Sample Gruntfile]].

 ## Will this guide help me?
-Because most grunt tasks take optional parameters and operate on sets of files, a few conventions have been established to facilitate task configuration.
-"Multi tasks" registered using the [grunt.registerMultiTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-registerMultiTask) method should follow these conventions.
+Because most grunt tasks take optional parameters and operate on sets of files, a few conventions have been established to facilitate task configuration. **Multi tasks** registered using the [grunt.registerMultiTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-registerMultiTask) method should follow these conventions.

 _Most tasks are multi tasks, so you'll probably find this guide useful._